MetOffice/CDDS/docs/operational_procedure/gcmodeldev.md

 On occasion issues will arise with tasks performed by users of CDDS and these will trigger `CRITICAL` error messages in the logs and usually require user intervention.
 Many simple issues (MASS/MOOSE or file system problems) can be resolved by re-triggering tasks.
-When you take any action please ensure that you update your *CDDS operational simulation ticket* and if support is needed contact the [CDDS Team](mailto:cdds@metoffice.gov.uk).
+Support is available via the [CDDS Team](mailto:cdds@metoffice.gov.uk).

 ## The project framework
 The tools we have were written primarily for CMIP6 to CMORise HadGEM3 and UKESM1 model output, but can be applied to other